rnop/Numerai-Project/README.md

 ## My Models
 ### Main Tournament
 I started building and submitting models for the main tournament at round 255 so I am relatively new.
 I have three main models that are all named after my cat Winston.
 These models have accumulated multiple bronze, silver, and gold medals with my best performing model in the 100th percentile (ranked 1st in correlation of **all** models) in round 263.
+My highest staked model is currently in the top 100 in CORR, MCC, and FNC.

 **Model 1: SirWinstonPurchill**
 <br>https://numer.ai/sirwinstonpurrchill